 Sunday Morning Talmud Class

 A class structured to appeal to Talmud students of all levels, from beginners to more experienced.
-We are studying the 3rd chapter of Tractate Bava Kamma; come check it out for a morning, no commitment necessary.
+We will continue our studies of Masechet Shabbes; come check it out for a morning, no commitment necessary.
 This class will not meet this Sunday, November 24.

 Women’s Dance Nights at CBI!